F-Yousefi/Efficient-Retinanet/README.md

 |6|Power|Green Eco 600A|

-The results that I acheived based on `Play card dataset` are as follows:
+The results that I achieved based on `Play card dataset` are as follows:

 |#|Backbone|Epoch speed|Inference Speed|Number of parameters|Total size of parameters|mAP|mAP(50)|mAP(75)|
 |----|------|-------|---------|-------|---------|----|-------|----|